stabilaprotocol/documentation-en/docs/introduction/dpos.md

 - STABILA token: refers to the equity token issued by and circulating in STABILA, known as STB.

-- Witnesses candidates: nodes eligible for becoming witnesseses in STABILA.
+- Executives candidates: nodes eligible for becoming executives in STABILA.

-- Witnesses: nodes in STABILA qualified for book-keeping.
-They are usually called witnesses in DPoS consensus.
-In STABILA, there will be 27 witnesseses, which are also called super nodes (or SR).
-Here, we will not distinguish between bookkeeper, witness, supernode, SR, etc.
+- Executives: nodes in STABILA qualified for book-keeping.
+They are usually called executives in DPoS consensus.
+In STABILA, there will be 27 executives, which are also called super nodes (or SR).
+Here, we will not distinguish between bookkeeper, executive, supernode, SR, etc.

 - Bookkeeping: the process of verifying transactions and recording them in a ledger.
 Because ledgers in STABILA are carried by blocks, the bookkeeping process is also called block generation.
 We will not distinguish between bookkeeping and block generation in the document.

 - Bookkeeping order: block generation order.
-The descending order of the 27 witnesseses based on the number of votes they receive.
+The descending order of the 27 executives based on the number of votes they receive.

 - Block time: STABILA sets block time to be 3 seconds.
 This means a block is generated every 3 seconds.